styblope/xsld-operator/README.md

 # xsld-operator
-This XSLD Operator is a Kubernetes operator for managing [IBM eXtreme Scale Liberty Deployment (XSLD)](https://www.ibm.com/support/knowledgecenter/en/SSTVLU_8.6.1/com.ibm.websphere.extremescale.doc/cxsgetstartxsld.html) based on the [official IBM XSLD container image](https://hub.docker.com/r/ibmcom/xsld/).
+The XSLD Operator is a Kubernetes operator for managing [IBM eXtreme Scale Liberty Deployment (XSLD)](https://www.ibm.com/support/knowledgecenter/en/SSTVLU_8.6.1/com.ibm.websphere.extremescale.doc/cxsgetstartxsld.html) based on the [official IBM XSLD container image](https://hub.docker.com/r/ibmcom/xsld/).

-> **Warning:** This project is a result of a customer proof-of-concept and it isn't polished enough for actual production use.
+> **Note:** The project is an outcome of a customer proof-of-concept and it isn't yet ready for production use.
 At this stage, the binary will only be provided upon individual requests.

-The XSLD Operator is written in Go using the open-source [Operator-SDK](https://github.com/operator-framework/operator-sdk) which is part of the [Operator Framework](https://github.com/operator-framework) toolkit maintained by RedHat.
+The XSLD Operator, written in Go, is developed using the open-source [Operator-SDK](https://github.com/operator-framework/operator-sdk) which is part of the [Operator Framework](https://github.com/operator-framework) toolkit maintained by RedHat.
 In terms of the Operator Framework maturity model, the operator roughly covers the following phases at various levels of completeness:
 <p align="center">
 <img src="doc/images/operator-phases.png" width=600>
 </p>

 - [x] **Basic install**
-The operator provides a user-friendly deployment of XSLD cache on Kubernetes.
-Using custom CRDs aligned with the inner logical structure of XSLD, users can declaratively create new multi-member XSLD cache deployments and apply custom Data Grid configurations without additional manual configuration inside the containers.
-The operator also automatically provisions and manages per-member persistent storage throughout the whole cache deployment lifecycle including scaling.
-Out-of-band adjustments to the XSLD container startup are devised in order to cater for the specifics of Kubernetes networking (see below).
+The operator provides an easy-to-use way to install and run an XSLD cache in Kubernetes.
+Using custom CRDs, aligned with the inner logical structure of XSLD, users can declaratively create multi-member XSLD cache deployments and define custom Data Grid configurations without resort to manual configuration using the web UI.
+The operator also automatically provisions and manages per-member storage volumes.
+Out-of-band adjustments to the XSLD container startup are devised in order to cater for the specifics of Kubernetes networking (the XSLD container image is not modified).

 - [x] **Seamless Upgrades**
-The XSLD operator builds on a standard Kubernetes StatefulSet replication controller and image rolling update is enabled via the main CRD.
+The XSLD operator is built around a standard Kubernetes StatefulSet replication controller and it's image rolling update function is propagated into the cache controller.

 - [x] **Full lifecycle**
-Aside of automatic persistent storage provisioning and de-provisioning, no further data backup/recovery measures are implemented due to the nature of the in-memory cache.
+Aside of automatic persistent storage provisioning and de-provisioning, no persistent data backup/recovery measures are implemented.
+HA mode of XSLD cache is being explored.

 - [ ] **Deep Insights**
-This area yet to be explored and addressed, possibly exposing and integrating the built-in XSLD performance metrics and logs.
+This area is yet to be explored and addressed, possibly exposing and integrating the built-in XSLD performance metrics and logs.

 - [x] **Auto Pilot**
-The core functionality of the XSLD operator lies in the automated XSLD cache group establishment, maintenance, dynamic scaling and data partition provisioning and configuration.
-In particular, XSLD cache group rescaling involves highly coordinated triggering of join/disjoin tasks executed on the cache members using the XSLD REST APIs.
+The core of the XSLD operator functionality lies in the automated XSLD cache deployment, cache group establishment, maintenance, dynamic scaling and data partition configuration.
+In particular, XSLD cache group rescaling involves highly coordinated and well-timed triggering of join/disjoin tasks executed on the cache members using the XSLD REST APIs.

 ### About eXtreme Scale Liberty Deployment